INDIANAPOLIS — The deep and talented group of receivers in the 2014 NFL draft offer a variety of sizes, skills and personalities.

 "For me, it's intimidation.
 You don't have to say anything as long as you do your job."

-Pittsburgh Steelers general manager Kevin Colbert said he believes this is the deepest draft he's seen in 30 years, and Colbert singled out the receiver position as being among the best.
+Pittsburgh Steelers GM Kevin Colbert said he believes this is the deepest draft he's seen in 30 years, and Colbert singled out the receiver position as being among the best.
 Evans, Lee and Watkins — NFL Network's Mike Mayock rates them as his top three wideouts — very well could land in the top 20 picks with their varying football skills.

 But it's also fascinating to hear their takes on talking.
 Different players, different approaches.